psahni/aws_saa_prep/neal_davis_course/13. Monitoring, logging/cloud trail.md

         - Data events
         - Insight events

     You can use AWS CloudTrail to record AWS API calls and other activity for your AWS account and to save the recorded information to log files in an Amazon Simple Storage Service (Amazon S3) bucket that you choose.

+### Default Encryption
 By default, the log files that CloudTrail puts in your S3 bucket are encrypted using server-side encryption with Amazon S3–managed encryption keys (SSE-S3).
+But you can choose to do it by AWS KMS

 CloudTrail captures all API calls to AWS KMS as events, including calls from the AWS KMS console, AWS KMS APIs, AWS CloudFormation templates, the AWS Command Line Interface (AWS CLI), and AWS Tools for PowerShell.

 Unified Agent
 https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html

 - Custom metrics from various AWS resources

 ### Creating a trail for an organization